Laf111/CEMU-Batch-Framework/README.md

 - **Complete/create GFX packs for ALL games (even if they are still not officially supported).**

-- **create FPS packs for ALL games (to run the games at 105, 120 or 120% for games using a FPS engine model).**
+- **create FPS packs for ALL games (to run the games at 105, 110 or 120% for games using a FPS engine model.
+V-sync need to be disabled).**

 ## How it works: